andyatkinson/andyatkinson.github.io/_posts/2024-09-24-solid-cache-rails-postgresql.md

 What about transactions?
 All Postgres operations from Active Record are wrapped in an implicit transaction.
 Active Record provides a way to explicitly control the transaction, including providing options to the transaction.

-One option would be to use a lower transaction isolation level than the default of “read committed”.
+One option is a lower transaction isolation level than the default of “read committed”.
 That level means that only committed data is read.
 The lower level means data that’s not yet committed can be read.
 This is unlikely to be much of an improvement, and reading uncommitted data may cause surprising results.
 However, it’s possible to achieve a higher level of transactions per second (TPS) throughput by reading uncommitted data.

-If you’re exploring this level of optimization, hopefully you’re using [pgbench](https://www.postgresql.org/docs/current/pgbench.html) to conduct some benchmarks.
+If you’re exploring this, hopefully you’re using [pgbench](https://www.postgresql.org/docs/current/pgbench.html) to conduct some benchmarks.

 ```rb
 irb(main):009> ActiveRecord::Base.transaction(isolation: :read_uncommitted){ Trip.first }